glevyhas/pix-plot/README.md

-# TSNE Image Browser
+# Imageplot

-This repository hosts source code that visualizes tens of thousands of images in a two dimensional projection in which similar images are clustered together.
+This repository hosts source code that can be used to visualize tens of thousands of images in a two-dimensional projection within which similar images are clustered together.
 The image analysis leverages Tensorflow's Inception bindings, and the visualization layer leverages a custom WebGL viewer.

 ![App preview](./assets/images/preview.png?raw=true)